 Note 1.
-Significant accounting policies
+Material accounting policy information

-The principal accounting policies adopted in the preparation of the financial statements are set out below.
+The accounting policies that are material in the preparation of the financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 Basis of preparation